ufal/npfl129/exam/questions.md

 ####Questions@: ,Lecture 4 Questions
 - Define mean squared error and show how it can be derived using MLE.
 [5]

-- Considering $k$-class multiclass logistic regression model, write down its parameters and explain how is prediction performed (including the formula for the softmax function).
+- Considering $K$-class multiclass logistic regression model, write down its parameters and explain how is prediction performed (including the formula for the softmax function).
 Describe how we can interpret the outputs of the linear part of the model as logits.
 [5]

 - Write down an $L_2$-regularized minibatch SGD algorithm for training a
-  $k$-class multiclass logistic regression model, including the explicit formulas of the loss function and its gradient.
+  $K$-class multiclass logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

 - Describe how does a single-layer MLP with $i$ input neurons, $h$ hidden